atrsfo/screensoother/README.md

 This should reduce your digital strain.

 **Operation**
-The software stops once you turn off your comouter.
+The software stops once you turn off your computer.
 So, you will need to start this software daily or when you need it, post turning off your computer.
-When the screen blackout on intervals, your other programs on the computer will continue to run as it is.
+When the screen blacksout on intervals, the other programs on your computer will continue to run as it is.

 **Turning off Manually**
 As this software runs continously, if you need to manually turn the software off, press Alt+Ctl+Del, search for java.
 Then select Java(TM) Platform SE binary, and click on 'End Task' to stop this software.

 **Expiration**
 This version of the software will work till 31 Dec 2024.
-Post that, you will have to download new version.
+Post that, you will have to download the new version.

 **Cost**
 This software is completely free